kumparan/kumparanian/README.md

 ## Kumparanian CLI
-The second component of Kumparanian is a `kumparanian(1)`.
+The second component of Kumparanian is a `kumparanian`.
 This CLI will help the candidate to verify and test their model while also help our team to evaluate the candidate's trained model.

-`kumparanian(1)` can be installed via the following command:
+`kumparanian` can be installed via the following command:

     pip install kumparanian